 When Your Mind Is Too Busy

-Simplify your focus to one anchor point.
-Try a sixty-second reset: set a timer for one minute, close your eyes, and focus only on the sensation of breath.
+Simplify to one anchor point.
+Try a sixty-second reset: set a timer for one minute, close your eyes, and focus on the breath.
 Label wandering thoughts as “thinking” and return to the breath.
-Each moment you notice wandering and come back is the practice.
+Each notice-and-return is progress.

 When You Don’t Know What to Write

 Lower the stakes.
-Use a five-minute brain dump: write everything that comes to mind, without editing.
+Try a five-minute brain dump: write everything that comes to mind, without editing.
 This clears clutter and often reveals the thread you need to explore.

 Digital vs. Pen and Paper

-Both options work.
-Apps add convenience, search, and security; physical writing can slow you down and deepen the connection between mind and body.
+Both work.
+Apps add convenience, search, and security; physical writing can slow you down and deepen the mind–body connection.
 Try both and choose what you’ll keep using.

 Q: How long should my session be?